-The next few chapters provide detailed answers to these questions.
-The details of the method don't really change much from problem to problem—the mechanics of fuzzy logic aren't terribly complex.
+See other sections of the documentation for detailed answers to these questions.
+The details of the method don't really change much from problem to problem - the mechanics of fuzzy logic aren't terribly complex.
 What matters is that you understand that fuzzy logic is adaptable, simple, and easily applied.

 The following plot represents the fuzzy logic system that solves the tipping problem.